rehierl/node-tree-outliner/3-1-0-design-2.md

 **CLARIFICATION**
 Nodes must be associated with sections while they are being entered.

+The order of a tree's traversal is dictated by the node order of a tree.
+That is, the traversal of a tree must reflect the tree's semantics.
+Because exit events will be executed in reverse order, associating any nodes while they are being exited would constitute a deviation of the tree traversal's order and, as such, a deviation of the tree's semantics.
+Consequently, associating nodes with sections while they are being exited can not result in sections that accurately represent the contents of a tree.

-That is, because otherwise the location of a node (with regards to a tree's sections) could be affected by nodes that are subsequent to it.
-Because of that, a node could then be affected by nodes that are not within its actual context, which would consequently be in conflict with the definition of the context of a node.
+Also, the location of a node (with regards to a tree's sections) could otherwise be affected by nodes that are subsequent to it.
+Because of that, a node could then be affected by nodes that are not within its actual context, which would consequently be in conflict with the definition of a node's context.

 **CLARIFICATION**
 A section is a sequence of strictly subsequent nodes.